pjohnst5/CoolsterCodes/content/articles/two-phase-render.md

 title = "Eradicating N+1s: The Two-phase Data Load and Render Pattern in Go"
 # +++

-*Author’s note:* This is a longer piece that starts off with exposition into the nature of the N+1 query problem.
+*Author's note:* This is a longer piece that starts off with exposition into the nature of the N+1 query problem.
 If you're already well familiar with it, you may want to skip my description of N+1 to a story involving a creative use of [Ruby fibers at Stripe](#fibers-and-intents) to try and plug this hole, or the [two-phase load and render](#two-phase) that I've put in my current company's Go codebase, a pattern we've been using for two years now that's rid of us N+1s, and for which I'd have trouble citing any deficiency (aside from Go's normal trouble with verbosity).
 It works.

 ---